This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

-epoxy resin.
-We tell you what resin actually is and what you have to consider when working with it.
-Furthermore you will get a detailed step by step tutorial for creation your first resin artwork.
+In this blogpost you will learn everything about creating fine art with epoxy resin.
+We’ll tell you what resin actually is, and what you have to consider when working with it.
+In addition, you will get a detailed step by step tutorial for creating your first resin artwork.

 - 1 What is Resin or Epoxy Resin?